schoenked/evangeliumstaucher/README.md

-# evangliumsTaucher
+# evangeliumsTaucher

-This is the project for the evangliumsTaucher game.
+This is the project for the evangeliumsTaucher game.
 It's a web application that uses

 - Spring Boot